 The third exercise targets landing mechanics, which is yet another pillar of neuro re-ed and injury prevention training.
 Whether you are stepping down stairs or landing from a header in soccer, you need to know how to land correctly.
 You can make this exercise low-impact or high-impact, depending on what your sport or activity is and what you can tolerate.

 To vary the intensity, you may choose to hop higher in the air or to not hop at all.
 If you prefer a low-impact option, simply follow the above description, but only rise up onto your toes, without leaving the ground, then lower back down.
-It is not necessary to squat real low or deep in this exercise.
+It is not necessary to squat extremely low or deep in this exercise.

 That wraps up this post on 3 exercises from 3 different pillars of training, that you can do in as little as 3 minutes!
 If you have any questions about the above exercises or related content, please feel free to reach out to me at DrLeslie@aclstrong.com